Choosing between Apollo and UpLead for your B2B prospecting often comes down to five questions:

 For teams with formal security review requirements, the compliance gap between these platforms is significant.

 UpLead addresses GDPR (with Standard Contractual Clauses available) and CCPA in its privacy policy.
-Payments run through PCI-compliant third-party processors.
 However, UpLead does not claim SOC 2 or ISO 27001 certification anywhere on its website.
-For enterprise procurement teams that require these certifications, this may be a blocker.
+For enterprise procurement teams that require these certifications, this is a blocker.

 Apollo holds ISO 27001 and SOC 2 Type 2 certifications, is GDPR compliant as both Data Processor and Controller, and meets CCPA and CPRA requirements.
 Infrastructure runs on Amazon Web Services with annual penetration testing and quarterly audits.
 Apollo's Trust Center is publicly accessible.

 ZoomInfo maintains the broadest compliance coverage of the three: ISO 27001, ISO 27701 (privacy-specific), SOC 2 Type II, TRUSTe GDPR, and TRUSTe CCPA validations, all renewed annually.
 ZoomInfo is a registered data broker in California and Vermont.
-For regulated industries (financial services, healthcare, government), ZoomInfo's compliance infrastructure passes enterprise security reviews that neither Apollo nor UpLead can fully satisfy.
+For regulated industries including financial services, healthcare, and government, ZoomInfo's compliance infrastructure passes enterprise security reviews that neither Apollo nor UpLead can fully satisfy.

 Apollo vs. UpLead vs. ZoomInfo: Which should you choose?